Héctor Rivoira

 Héctor Oscar Rivoira (10 April 1960 – 14 August 2019) was an Argentine football manager and player who worked as the manager of Atlético Tucumán.

 Playing career

-Rivoira played for the River Plate youth teams but never played for the first team. in 1981 he joined Almirante Brown where he played 155 games.
+Rivoira played for the River Plate youth teams but never played for the first team.
+In 1981, he joined Almirante Brown where he played a total of 155 games.
 He then joined Deportivo Italia where he had a brief stint as a Primera División player during the 1986-87 season.
 Later in his career he played for Club Atlético Lanús and Defensores de Belgrano before playing out his career with local side Club Atlético Ituzaingó.

 Managerial career

 Rivoira was given the job as manager of Club Atlético Ituzaingó in 1992.
 He also managed a number of other teams in the 2nd division (Primera B Nacional) teams in the 1990s.
-In 1999 his Chacarita Juniors team was promoted to the Primera Division after a 2nd place finish.
+In 1999 his Chacarita Juniors team was promoted to the Primera Division after a 2nd-place finish.
 He managed the team for the full Apertura 1999 tournament but was sacked four games into Clausura 2000.